Within This Page

 M. Sustainable/Green Building Design

 Leadership in Energy and Environmental Design (LEED) is no longer a design and construction industry buzzword, catch phrase, or fad.
-As of fall 2005, there were over 21,000 LEED Accredited Professionals, 2,100 LEED registered projects, and almost 300 LEED certified projects located in 50 states and 14 countries encompassing more than 300 million gross square feet of buildings.
+There are now over 203,000 LEED Accredited Professionals, with nearly 80,000 projects participating in LEED across 162 countries, including 32,500 certified commercial projects.
+Nearly 24 billion square feet of buildings are LEED registered and certified.

 LEED is a Green Building energy and environmental performance rating system conceived by the United States Green Building Council (USGBC) in 1991 and formally introduced to the design and construction industries in 1993.
-Currently there are over 5,500 members of the USGBC.
-Members include owners, manufacturers, universities, design professionals, and local/state/federal agencies.
-The USGBC has partnered with the AIA and ASHRAE along with other organizations to help refine current rating systems and develop future rating systems that are truly consensus based.
+There are over 200,000 members of the USGBC including owners, manufacturers, universities, design professionals, and local/state/federal agencies.
+The USGBC partners with the AIA and ASHRAE along with other organizations to help refine current rating systems and develop future rating systems that are truly consensus based.

 The LEED System is not a code or standard.
-It is rather a voluntary method by which building owners may demonstrate their commitment to energy efficient and environmentally friendly building design, construction, operations, and maintenance practices that are better than minimum code requirements.
+It is typically a voluntary method by which building owners may demonstrate their commitment to energy efficient and environmentally friendly building design, construction, operations, and maintenance practices that are better than minimum code requirements.
+However, there are also many companies, governments, and organizations making it mandatory to design and construct to LEED and other green building standards and certifications.
 The Green Building Initiative has a similar rating program called Green Globes.
 Additionally, many state and local government agencies have regionally customized rating systems that outline high-performance building roadmaps.
+(For more information see: Green Building Standards and Certification System.)

 A question often asked by clients is: What is the cost associated with designing and building high-performance green buildings?
-For federal building applications see the GSA LEED® Cost Study and Applications Guide.
-Although the first cost of designing and building is often more, the payback for owning and operating a high-performance building is typically 5 years or less.
-Since employee salary costs are typically ten times the cost of energy and operating costs of a building, paybacks may be much less when the increased productivity and lower absenteeism often associated with working in a high-performance building are considered.
+Although the first cost of designing and building can sometimes cost more, the payback period for owning and operating a high-performance building is typically 5 years or less.
+Since employee salary costs are typically ten times the cost of energy and operating costs of a building, paybacks may be much less when the increased productivity and lower absenteeism often associated with working in a high-performance building are considered

 The "Green Building" movement has brought the MER to the forefront within the building design team by emphasizing skills in Building Information and Energy Modeling.
 The specialized knowledge of the MER is critically important to the success of the high-performance project as IAQ, energy, acoustical quality, building security/safety, and environmental perspectives are constantly evaluated.